-is a British writer, critic, lecturer and curator, specialising in design, media and visual culture.
+is a British writer, critic, lecturer and curator, specialising in design, media, photography and visual culture.
 He is Visiting Professor in Design Criticism and Research Methods at the postgraduate Royal College of Art in London.

 He was the founding editor of Eye

 magazine in London, which he edited from 1990 to 1997, and he has contributed the “Critique” column to Eye

 since 1999.
 He has written a regular column for Print